Birth Place (The)

 The Birth Place strives to provide a loving start for every baby and loving care for every mom.
 Our promise to you is to provide respectful care, education, and a safe and secure environment to create a positive experience for you and your family.

 - Breastfeeding is an Art

 - Lifesaver Baby Class

 - Our New Baby

 1. Meet the Birth Place

 Your experience at St. Anthony Birth Place is an important and individual event for you, your baby and your family.
-The Birth Place staff offers you a special invitation to "Meet the Birth Place," which is your opportunity to become familiar and comfortable with the hospital from admissions to the Birth Place itself.
-During your scheduled visit, you will become acquainted with the nursing staff and visit the suites where your delivery will take place.
-You will also be able to speak personally with the nursing staff, who will address your individual questions and concerns about delivery.
+The Birth Place nurses offer you a special invitation to "Meet the Birth Place," which is your opportunity to become familiar and comfortable with the hospital from admissions, to the Birth Place.
+During your scheduled visit, you will become acquainted with the staff and visit the suites where your delivery will take place.
+You will also be able to speak personally with a nurse, who will address your individual questions and concerns about labor and delivery.
 You may also pre-register your new baby-to-be!
 Fill out registration forms to save time later (bring insurance information).

 It is recommended to schedule Meet the Birth Place in the 3rd trimester.
 Dates coincide with Breastfeeding is an Art classes.